ShadmanRohan/ShadmanRohan/README.md

 I am a computer science grad interested in engineering, research and development.
-My primary interests span across artificial intelligence, deep learning and statistical analysis.

 **Talking about Personal Stuffs:**